 Every few decades, homes undergo renovations, yet this doesn’t alter their simple design.
 Japanese architecture’s enviable harmony and simplicity have found homes all over the world.
 The top 10 Japanese kitchen design trends that are impacting interiors all over the world are listed here.

-A block of a light wood with a noticeable grain, like pine, is frequently used in Japanese kitchens.
+A block of light wood with a noticeable grain, like pine, is frequently used in Japanese kitchens.
 Wood is a great building material on the island because of the humid temperature and erratic weather.
 A wood-beam structure is the best type to withstand hurricanes, typhoons, and mold.

 Traditional Japanese dwellings’ foundational elements were exposed for inspection, giving some of their interiors a minimalist feel.
 The growth of wood construction was aided by the Edo era’s ban on the use of metal as well as the strength and availability of lumber.